Faith: Peace and Joy

 Aerobic exercise and muscular fitness are the primary elements of most fitness programs — and stretching counts, too.
 But to have a truly well-rounded fitness program, you should include core exercises in the mix as well.
 Whether you're a novice taking the first steps toward fitness or a committed fitness fanatic hoping to optimize your results, a well-rounded fitness program is the best way to reach your fitness goals.

 **During almost all of the Faithful Workouts videos we do core exercises.
 Make a goal of working your core at least 3 times this week.
-If you have back pain it could be cause by week core muscles.
+If you have back pain it could be caused by weak core muscles.

 Each week you will be asked to set goals.
 Your goals can be about faith, fitness or food (or all 3).
 I highly recommend that you write them down and post them on your mirror or someplace you will see them often.
 When setting goals make them action oriented goals, not result goals.
 Stay focused on doing the next right thing and be patient with the results.